finos/devops-automation/.github/ISSUE_TEMPLATE/Glossary.md

 labels: architecture-as-code, glossary
 ---
 ## Architecture as Code: Glossary Definition
+Please see [Architecture as Code: Glossary Definition](https://github.com/finos/devops-automation/issues/121) for details on how to help with this definition.

 ### Title
 ...in as few words as possible what is the glossary item you will define